Cradle of Humankind: History of discoveries

-In 1935, Robert Broom found the first ape-man fossils at Sterkfontein and began work at this site.

-In 1938, a young schoolboy, Gert Terrblanche, brought Raymond Dart fragments of a skull from nearby Kromdraai which later were identified as Paranthropus robustus.
-Also in 1938, a single ape-man tooth was found at the Cooper's site between Kromdraai and Sterkfontein.
-In 1948, the Camp-Peabody Expedition from the United States worked at Bolts Farm and Gladysvale looking for fossil hominids but failed to find any.
+In 1935, Robert Broom found the first human fossils at Sterkfontein and began work at this site.
+In 1938, a young schoolboy, Gert Terrblanche, brought Raymond Dart fragments of a skull from nearby Kromdraai that later were identified as Paranthropus robustus.
+Also in 1938, a single human tooth was found at the Cooper's Cave site between Kromdraai and Sterkfontein.

+In 1948, the Camp-Peabody Expedition from the United States worked at Bolts Farm and Gladysvale looking for fossil hominids, but failed to find any.
 Later in 1948, Robert Broom identified the first hominid remains from Swartkrans cave.

-In 1954, C.K.
-Brain began working at sites in the Cradle, including Cooper's Cave.
+In 1954, C. K. Brain began working at sites in the Cradle, including Cooper's Cave.
 He then initiated his three-decade work at Swartkrans cave, which resulted in the recovery of the second-largest sample of hominid remains from the Cradle.
-The oldest controlled use of fire by Homo erectus was also discovered at Swartkrans and dated to over 1 million years ago.
+The oldest controlled use of fire by Homo erectus also was discovered at Swartkrans and dated to more than 1 million years ago.

-In 1966, Phillip Tobias began his excavations of Sterkfontein which are still continuing and are the longest continuously running fossil excavations in the world.
-In 1991, Lee Berger of the University of the Witwatersrand discovered the first hominid specimens from the Gladysvale site, making this the first new early hominid site to be discovered in South Africa in 48 years.
+In 1966, Phillip Tobias began his excavations of Sterkfontein that are still continuing and are the longest continuously running fossil excavations in the world.

+In 1991, Lee Berger of the University of the Witwatersrand discovered the first hominid specimens from the Gladysvale site, making it the first new early hominid site to be discovered in South Africa in 48 years.
 In 1994, Andre Keyser discovered fossil hominids at the site of Drimolen.
 In 1997, Kevin Kuykendall and Colin Menter of the University of the Witwatersrand found two fossil hominid teeth at the site of Gondolin.
-Also in 1997, the near-complete Australopithecus skeleton of "Little Foot", dating to around 3.3 million years ago (although more recent dating suggest it is closer to 2.5 million years ago), was discovered by Ron Clarke.
+Also in 1997, the near-complete Australopithecus skeleton of "Little Foot", then dated to approximately 3.3 million years ago (more recent dating suggests it is closer to 2.5 million years ago), was discovered by Ron Clarke.

 In 2001, Steve Churchill of Duke University and Lee Berger found early modern human remains at Plovers Lake.
-Also in 2001, the first hominid fossils and stone tools were discovered in-situ at Coopers.
-In 2008, Lee Berger discovered the partial remains of two hominids (Australopithecus sediba) in the Malapa Fossil Site that lived between 1.78 and 1.95 million years ago.
+Also in 2001, the first hominid fossils and stone tools were discovered in-situ at Cooper's Cave.
+In 2008, Lee Berger discovered the partial remains of two hominids (Australopithecus sediba) who lived between 1.78 and 1.95 million years ago in the Malapa Fossil Site.